 Multiple behavioral surveys and rating scales from home and school/work

 - Academic achievement (reading, math, written language)

 - Learning and memory

 - Executive functions (self-regulation, inhibitory control, task monitoring, working memory, problem solving, planning and organization)

 - Sensorimotor functioning

 - Behavioral, social, and emotional functioning

 We are available to consult with school personnel, physicians, and others as needed.
 We will participate in school meetings at your request and provide you with professional referrals when appropriate.
-In addition, follow-up clinical services, including individual, parent, and family counseling, are available through the office of Dr. Jeffrey A. Fine Associates.
+In addition, follow-up clinical services, including social skills development, executive function training, individual, parent, and family counseling, are available through the office of Dr. Jeffrey A. Fine Associates.